g8hh/happiness-game/README.md

 free dopamine !!! antesocial.github.io

 TO-DO List - (i'm lazy)
--Dark theme / themes
+-Dark theme / themes \n
--Rework html so its more consistent/works
+-Rework html so its more consistent/works \n
--Rework css cause i hate how messy it is
+-Rework css cause i hate how messy it is \n
--Maybe improve that codefactor, maybe not -Highlighting when you can buy upgrades
+-Maybe improve that codefactor, maybe not \n -Highlighting when you can buy upgrades
 -less clicks, more stuff
 -game pacing slightly slower maybe? or just add more stuff to compensate